 - User Interface (UI): Does it offer clear, well-designed displays and intuitive navigation?
 For CRMs, the ability to customize the interface is a top consideration—can you easily edit the fields, pipelines, and sales processes?
 Often the ability to customize the interface is only available in higher-level pricing plans.

-- Usability: CRMs can be really complex tools, so I look for ones that are easier to learn.
-I look at whether each CRM offers tutorials, training, and user support through multiple channels.
+- Usability: CRMs can be really complex tools, so I look for ones that are user-friendly and easier to learn.
+I look at the ease of use of each CRM and whether it offers tutorials, training, and user support through multiple channels.

 - Features & Functionality: How many of the key CRM features and functions does it provide, and how powerful are they?
 Specifically, I looked for:

-- Contact or customer management: Create and edit contacts, and easily find them in a searchable CRM database.
+- Contact or customer management: Create and edit contacts and contact information, and easily find them in a searchable CRM database.
 At a minimum, this feature should integrate with email functions and phone calls.